DavidLyhedDanielsson/raylib-scripting/README.md

 The online build can be found at this repo's
 [github page](https://davidlyheddanielsson.github.io/raylib-scripting/).
 The
-camera can be controlled while holding down right mouse button.
+camera can be controlled while holding down the left alt key on the keyboard.

 # Setup